Join our COVID-19 Response Fund today!

 Current country restrictions:

-Some of the original 35 restrictions have been eased in hopes of maintaining safety while bolstering the economy (detailed below).
+Most of the original 35 restrictions have been eased in hopes of maintaining safety while bolstering the economy (detailed below).

 - It’s mandatory to wear cloth masks in public.

-- Airport and borders stay closed.
+- Airport and borders have opened

 - Wholesale shops to open